Mitsune1024/Cepheid-Visualizer/README.md

 Quick start

-Download and run the exported application (no Processing or extra libraries required)
+Download and uncompress the .zip

 The program automatically uses your microphone input

-Switch between visual modes using keys 0–6
+Switch between visual modes using keys 0–7

 Extra controls:

 + / - adjust persistence (trail length)

-B toggle bloom

-F toggle FFT

-Arrow keys rotate camera
+H to open and close the menu

 Website